Fiskehandleren/LaundryAnalytics/README.md

      alt="Markdown Monster icon"
      style="float: left; margin-right: 10px;" />

+## Prerequisites
+- A Gmail account with archived mails from the Probo mailing system
+- An app password to login to Gmail.

+If you don't have above, you can simply play around by selecting to use cached data when prompted.

+## Running the scripts
+`> python main.py` produces the `current_predictions.png` - and overview of the probability of an event happening the next 14 days after the last event.

 ## How?
 - Parsing receipts for laundry bookings from the digital owner's association management tool [Probo](https://www.prosedo.dk).
 - Parsing my Gmail using `imaplib` for email confirmations for laundry slots.
 Only mails NOT deleted (not archived) will be retrieved.